 Monitoring is a mechanism to manage important assumptions and uncertainties.
 It is also a way to evaluate new information that disproves or supplements previous information or assumptions.
-After DOE issues the final waste determination, the NRC staff prepares a monitoring plan for use in carrying out its monitoring activities at that location.
+After DOE issues the final waste determination, the NRC issues a monitoring plan to carry-out its monitoring activities at that location.
 Also, the NRC may periodically issue a revised monitoring plan for that location.
 Specifically, the staff's monitoring approach consists of three primary activities:

 - Conducting technical reviews of DOE data and analyses, such as the following:

 - environmental monitoring results

 - updates to DOE's performance assessment